opensearch-project/documentation-website/_observing-your-data/alerting/composite-monitors.md

 ### Viewing monitor details

 After a composite monitor is created, it appears in the list of monitors on the **Monitors** tab.
-The **Type** column indicates the type of monitor, including composite monitor.
+The **Type** column indicates the type of monitor, including the composite monitor type.
 The **Associations with composite monitors** column provides a count of how many composite monitors a basic monitor is used in as a delegate monitor.
 Select a monitor in the **Monitor name** column to open its details window.

 For composite monitors, The **Alerts** section of the details window includes the **Actions** column, which includes the view details icon ({::nomarkdown}<img src="{{site.url}}{{site.baseurl}}/images/dashboards/view-monitor-icon.png" class="inline-icon" alt="view monitor icon"/>{:/}).
 The following image shows the **Actions** column as the last column to the right.